Expo is also open source, so you don't have to trust us to stick to that plan.

 N.B.
 We used to maintain a tool exp convert but it is not currently working or maintained so the above method is the best way to get an existing React Native project working on Expo

-How do I remove an Expo project that I published?
+How do I remove a Managed Expo project that I published?

-The default privacy setting for Expo apps is unlisted so nobody can find your app unless you share the link with them.
+The default privacy setting for managed apps is unlisted so nobody can find your app unless you share the link with them.